rogsme/yams.media/content/config/radarr.md

 [![radarr-12](/pics/radarr-12.png)](/pics/radarr-12.png)

+#### How many indexers can I have?

+As many as you want!
+Just repeat the steps to add new indexers in [Jackett](/config/jackett) and then follow this instructions again to add them to Radarr.
+The more indexers you have, the better!

 ### Download Clients

 Here, you'll add the download clients for Radarr.
 That's where you'll tie in Radarr with [qBittorrent](/config/qbittorrent).